bsafdi/XMM_BSO_DATA/README.md

 6. `b`: the location of this exposure in galactic latitude [deg].
 7. `Target`: name of the intended observation target.
 8. `Target Type`: the intended type of the target.

+In `SuppData/Fiducial_Exposures_Post_Cuts.csv`, we provide the full list of the 13,787 exposures that passed the quality cuts detailed in [21xx.xxxxx](https://arxiv.org/abs/21xx.xxxxx).
+We additionally provide the `Ring Number`, the ring to which that exposure belongs.